 In addition to the five enzymes, there were three transcription factors.
 The properties of each transcription factor was controlled by five genes.
 These genes determined which metabolite the transcription factor responded and how the amount of that signal metabolite affected the transcription factors activity.

 Because I created my heterocyst simulation a long time before I got a blog, I can't write about my progress in creating the simulation.
 However, I have collected some fragments of some emails I sent Guy while I was working on the program.
 Some of the analysis I write about, and include in later updates.
-I also found a brief history of the program at the top of the code:
+I also found a brief history of the program at the top of the code.
+As you can see it took me quite a long time to get anywhere.

 Jul 04 Got working with simpler reactions Aug 04 Added enzyme kinetics and diffusion Oct 04 Added protein degradation and transcription factors Jan 05 Tidied enzyme and metabolite variables; added replication Jan 05 Changed regulation system and added (im-/ex- portable) genetics Feb 05 Integrated crossing program for evolution Feb 05 Changed regulation to consensus system and separate inhibitors